 When talking about vape wire size, vapers are referring to gauge, the actual diameter of the wire.
 Most popular gauges that vapers use are 32, 30, 28, 26, 24, and 22 – a majority of vape coils, even the most eccentric ones and used in the best vapes, can be built with these.

 The important thing to remember here is that bigger the numerical value of the gauge, the thinner the wire.
-28 gauge wire is smaller in diameter than 30 gauge wire, but bigger than 26.
+28ga is larger in diameter than 30ga but smaller than 26ga.
 Also, an increase in diameter will result in a decrease in resistance, which means that the wire will take longer to heat up.

 That heating period is called the ramp-up time and it’s pretty important – do you want to sit on that button for ages or do you want to be able to vape as soon as you press fire?
 Keep in mind that exotic vape coils (i.e. the ones that use more strands of wire) will have a pretty lengthy ramp-up time, but the same will also be true for low gauge (larger diameter) wires.

 Wattage and Temperature Control Vaping – Which Wires Should You Use?

 You know by now that there are two different modes of vaping – the wattage mode and the temperature control mode.
 Of course, it would be great if we could just use any old vape wire type for both of these modes.
 Unfortunately, that’s not how it goes.
 Here’s why: some wire types behave differently when at room temperature than when heated.
 For example, nickel wire can be 0.15-ohm when at room temperature, but the resistance will go way up when you fire it in your mod, and that can cause problems.